-The Human Activity allows you to specify and assign a work to be carried out by the end-users in your application.
-Once the process flow execution reaches a Human Activity the end-user or end-users are informed (in their Taskbox) of the work that has to be carried out.
-Then, one of them executes the activity and signals that it has been done in the Taskbox, and the Human Activity execution finishes and the process flow execution continues to the next process activity in the flow path.
+The Human Activity allows you to specify and assign a work to be carried out by the end users in your application.
+Once the process flow execution reaches a Human Activity the end user or end users are informed (in their Taskbox) of the work that has to be carried out.
+Then, one of them executes the activity and signals in the Taskbox that the activity has been done, and the Human Activity execution finishes.
+The process flow execution continues to the next process activity in the flow path.

 A Human Activity can have input parameters, output parameters and callback actions.

 Human Activity is not available in Service Modules because this activity requires user interface.

 If no configuration is done, the Human Activity is assigned to all end users, that is, it is displayed in the Taskbox of each end user until it's executed by one of them.
 However, to force the assignment of a Human Activity to a specific end user, set the

 User property to the desired end user.
 For advanced cases, you may set an expression that returns the user that handles the activity, using the expression editor.